magnet-tn/dwa15-fall2016-notes/03_Laravel/10_Controllers.md

 Even though this is structured as a form, it will not look like a form.
 You will just see a link that says <u>Delete</u>.

 This form contains the following key elements:
-+ The hidden _method field to spoof the `DELETE` method
++ The hidden _method field to spoof the `DELETE` method.
-+ A hidden field with the id of the resource you want to delete, so that the id is passed with the request
++ A hidden field with the id of the resource you want to delete, so that the id is passed with the request.
 + A button or link to submit the form.
 We used some inline JavaScript to show how a link can submit a form.
-(Inline JS is not ideal, but we're using it here for simplicity's sake)
+Inline JS is not ideal, but we're using it here for simplicity's sake.

 ## Read More